Collaboration in MyAnalytics helps you reflect on how effectively you spend your time in meetings, email, chats, and calls.

 For calls that are scheduled as meetings in your calendar, the time counts as zero seconds because these calls are already being counted as meeting time.

+Chats from Teams channels are excluded from the metrics.
 Skype for Business data is usually prompt.
 However, in rare instances, users can experience delays of two to four days.
-For more information see MyAnalytics FAQ
+For more information see MyAnalytics FAQ.

 MyAnalytics also shows information for OneDrive and SharePoint documents that you have worked on.
 As a MyAnalytics participant, you'll see the following insights: